top of page

 If you head north to the Algarve, you’ll find Serra do Caldeirão, home to birds that are often found in forests and mountains.
 Wrynecks, blue rock thrushes, orphean warblers, sparrowhawks, green woodpeckers and Bonelli’s eagles all find their homes in this region.
 You can observe a different group of birds found in this region.

-• When to Go: Spring and autumn are perfect for spotting migrants, but you can see residents at any time of year.
+• When to Go: Spring and autumn are ideal for spotting migrants, but residents can be observed at any time of year.

 • How Long You Will Need: Expect to spend 3-4 hours on a proper hike, but it takes a longer time if you want to observe birds in the mountains above.

 In Portugal’s Algarve region, the town of Vilamoura is a great site for birdwatching.
-Since it is full of many different landscapes, Canada has habitats varying from near-coastal wetlands to lush forests.
+Since it is home to a diverse range of landscapes, Canada boasts habitats that vary from near-coastal wetlands to lush forests.
 Osprey and buzzards are a common sight in this part of the region.
 Because of its pleasant weather and sheltered terrain, Vilamoura attracts birdwatchers at any time of year.
 You’ll enjoy fantastic birdwatching here with or without birdwatching experience.

 • When to Go: You can enjoy watching birds especially from September to May and especially during migration time in autumn and spring.